Trodelvy® (sacituzumab govitecan-hziy)

 Summary

-EVOKE-02 Study: SG + CP for 1L Treatment
+EVOKE-02 Study: SG + PC for 1L mNSCLC Treatment

-EVOKE-02 is an ongoing, multi-cohort, phase 2 study evaluating the efficacy and safety of SG in combination with pembro ± PLT agent in the 1L treatment of adult patients with advanced or mNSCLC without AGAs.1
+EVOKE-02 is an ongoing, multi-cohort, phase 2 study evaluating the efficacy and safety of SG in combination with pembro ± PLT agent in the 1L treatment of adult patients with advanced or mNSCLC without AGAs.
+Cohorts C (Nsq histology) and D (Sq histology), in which all patients received triplet therapy, are presented here.1

-- During the safety run-in (SG 10 mg/kg + CP; n=5), the de-escalation criteria (≥2 patients with a predefined DLT) were not met.
-At a planned follow‑up safety evaluation, the SG dose was reduced to 7.5 mg/kg due to rates of myelosuppression (mainly Grade ≥3 neutropenia).
+- Following a safety evaluation, the SG dose was reduced from 10 mg/kg to 7.5 mg/kg due to rates of myelosuppression (mainly Grade ≥3 neutropenia).

 In an exploratory analysis with a later data cutoff date, Trop-2 expression ≥178 (median H‑score) was associated with a numerically higher PFS and ORR; however, the association was not statistically significant.2

-EVOKE-02 Study: SG + CP for 1L Treatment
+EVOKE-02 Study: SG + PC for 1L mNSCLC Treatment

 Study Design and Demographics

-EVOKE-02 is an ongoing, open-label, multicenter, multi-cohort, phase 2 study (NCT05186974) evaluating the efficacy and safety of SG in combination with pembro ± PLT agent (eg, carbo) in the 1L treatment of adult patients with advanced or mNSCLC without AGAs (Figure 1).1
+EVOKE-02 is an ongoing, open-label, multicenter, multi-cohort, phase 2 study (NCT05186974) evaluating the efficacy and safety of SG in combination with pembro ± PLT agent (eg, carbo) in the 1L treatment of adult patients with advanced or mNSCLC without AGAs (Figure 1).
+The summary below presents results from Cohorts C (NSq histology) and D (Sq histology), in which all patients received triplet therapy of SG + PC.1

 Figure 1.
 EVOKE-02: Study Design1,3

-Abbreviations: DCR=disease control rate; G-CSF=granulocyte colony-stimulating factor; NSCLC=non-small cell lung cancer; RECIST=Response Evaluation Criteria in Solid Tumors.
+Abbreviations: DCR=disease control rate; G-CSF=granulocyte colony-stimulating factor; NSCLC=non-small cell lung cancer.

 aDe-escalating dose of SG (10 mg/kg, 7.5 mg/kg, and 5 mg/kg) IV on Days 1 and 8 + pembro 200 mg IV on Day 1 + carbo (AUC 5) IV on Day 1 of a 21-day cycle.

-bBased on safety assessment, mandatory long-acting G-CSF on Day 9 or short-acting G-CSF once daily for 10 days starting from Day 9 of each cycle.
+bBased on safety assessment, mandatory long-acting G-CSF was used on Day 9 or short-acting G-CSF once daily for 10 days starting from Day 9 of each cycle.

-The baseline demographics and disease characteristics of patients included in a preliminary analysis of Cohorts C and D are shown in Table 1.
+The baseline demographics and disease characteristics of patients in Cohorts C and D are shown in Table 1.

 Table 1.
 EVOKE-02 (Cohorts C and D):